Debian/Ubuntu

 bpftrace Examples

-List available probes:
+List all available probes:

 bpftrace -l "usdt:./src/lib/.libs/libndpi.so:ndpi:*"